mahouboy23/IB-notes/web app.md

 Created: 2023-12-14

 frontend (using React), backend (using Node.js), and a database (MySQL).
-Here's an outline of how you might structure the project:
+Here's an outline of the structure of the project:

 ### Frontend (React):